 In the load test script, our target is a maximum of 4 concurrent users within a period of 1m 30 seconds.
 The script will therefore increase application users gradually and carry out as many create-todo request iterations as possible within that time frame.

 In other words, we will attempt to make as many requests as possible within the specified time frame while varying the number of active virtual users with the provided stages.
 The success of this test will depend on the number of successful requests made by the application inside the time period.
-Here is a graph of virtual users of our test against time:
+Here is a graph of virtual users of the test against time:

 Performance testing vus